 Fertilizers (2nd C BC.
 Men poop in the rice paddy to the left; women to the right.)

-Diabetes, discovery of (1st C BC, right after the first MCDonald’s in Beijing sold its billionth burger)
+Diabetes, the discovery of (1st C BC, right after the first McDonald’s in Beijing sold its billionth burger)

 Ephedrine (2nd C AD, contemporaneous with the first cramming for finals.
 Now we know why they are so good at math.)